Chapter 7: Class Template Instantiation

 }

-In the .cpp file, we have added the template class header file, but we have not instantiated any class object in the main() function.
-In the case of template functions, we have seen that no binary code is generated for the template function by the compiler if we do not call it in the program.
-Similarly, as we have not created an instance of the MyTemplate, the compiler will not generate any code for the template class.
-We will first compile the program and then use nm tool to verify this fact like the following:
+In this file, we have added the template class header file but have not instantiated any class object in main().
+As we have not created an instance of MyTemplate, the compiler will not generate any code for the template class.
+We will compile the program and then use the nm tool to verify this fact:

 $ g++ sample_program_1.cpp -o sample_program_1 -Wall -Wextra -Wpedantic -Werror